swkeever/skies.dev/content/top-10-cse-courses/index.md

 Big data is a major part of society now.
 We need systems to store and query larges amounts of data.
 Many software systems utilize a database in some form or another.
 Knowing about how these systems work can help you when designing database schemas for your own applications.
-Expect learning about
+Expect a course in database systems to teach you

 - the SQL query language
 - hash and B-tree indexes
 - ACID transactions
-- two-phase commit protocol
+- write-ahead logging

 To learn databases, complete the [SimpleDB](https://github.com/MIT-DB-Class/simple-db-hw) project, where you will implement a SQL database that supports B-tree indexes, transactions, write-ahead logging, and query optimization.
-Use the
+Use these
 [lab specifications](https://github.com/MIT-DB-Class/course-info-2018) to guide you.